 For clinical rotations, you will need a stethoscope and professional uniform with lab jacket (scrubs).
 Textbooks are available through the CCC Bookstore.
 For all ADN coursework, having your own laptop/tablet computer is required.
-At the nursing pinning ceremony, you will be presented with the ADN pin as a symbol of your entry into the nursing profession.

 The nursing program is 5 semesters in length.
 Students can take the NCLEX-PN licensure exam after successful completion after 2 semesters.
 Then continue on to complete associate degree in nursing after semesters 3 and 4 with opportunity to take NCLEX-RN.